The Teach For India Fellowship: Why and How

 What does Teach For India look for in a Fellow?

-• A deep belief in an equitable India and an excellent education for all children.
+• A deep belief in an equitable, excellent education for all

 How many Fellows does Teach For India currently have?

-The Fellowship has approximately 490+ Year 1 Fellows and 430+ Year 2 Fellows teaching across eight cities.
+The Fellowship has approximately 1000 Fellows teaching across eight cities.

 Where do Fellows come from?
 What is the composition of the cohort like?

-• Professional diversity - We have seen applicants from over 500 universities and 300 organisations apply to the Fellowship.
+• Professional diversity - We have seen applicants from over 500 universities and 300 organisations apply for the Fellowship.

 • We have recent graduates and postgraduates from diverse degrees and Institutions such as LSR, Hindu College, Daulat Ram, Christ College, Anna University, Fergusson College, St. Xaviers, Jadavpur University, TISS, Jamia Milia Islamia, Delhi University, Symbiosis, Wellesley, Illinois Urbana Champagne, Franklin & Marshall, etc.